Access

 In comments and other documentation, always refer to methods by appending parentheses to their names to show that they are methods.

-for declaration-level and statement-level comments.
+/**comments for class-level comments,/*for method-level comments, and//for declaration-level and statement-level comments.

 Don't make spelling or grammatical errors.